thuehn/RegMon/luci-web-application/luci-app-regmon/README.md

 ####Collectd entries####

 In this section you can set the collection interval of collectd in seconds and flag whether the collectd should create a log file for debugging.
+This option needs the package "collectd-mod-logfile" installed.

 ####RRDtool entries####